ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 Like cryptography, use well established boffin libraries

 ## Peripherals
-TODO: Have excel spreadsheet with these calculations
+TODO: Have excel spreadsheet with these peripheral calculations
+TODO: also have a power section (e.g. how many volts, does it have low-power mode?)

 Circular buffer size deal with tangibles, e.g. seconds, temperature values, etc.
 (16MB / (((1.8 * 1.1crc-timestamp-overhead) * 0.5compression)) / 1000)) = 16161 seconds of ADC data